Sony A6000 versus Sony RX100 II

 Both the A6000 and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The RX100 II was replaced by the Sony RX100 III, while the A6000 was followed by the Sony A6300.

 So what conclusions can be drawn?
-Which of the two cameras – the Sony A6000 or the Sony RX100 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Sony A6000 better than the Sony RX100 II or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.